Articles , Glossary

 Powerful typography levels

 To create efficient typography, designers need to divide copy content into different levels.
-They usually include various kinds of copy including headers, subheadings, body copy, caption, etc. Applying golden ratio professionals can quickly define an appropriate proportion between the typographic levels, for example, you can choose a certain size for the header and then divide it by 1.618.
-The result will show you the most appropriate size for subheaders.
+They usually include various types of copy, such as headers, subheadings, body copy, captions, etc. Applying golden ratio professionals can quickly define an appropriate proportion between the typographic levels, for example, you can choose a certain size for the header and then divide it by 1.618.
+The result will show you the most appropriate subheader size.

 Pleasing first impression